 We review our long-lived assets for impairment when changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 ASC 360 - Property, Plant and Equipment requires an impairment loss to be recognized if the carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
+The carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
+The carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 That assessment shall be based on the carrying amount of the asset at the date it is tested for recoverability, whether in use or under development.
 Assets to be disposed of and assets not expected to provide any future service potential to us are recorded at the lower of carrying amount or fair value.
 Oil and gas properties are grouped in accordance with ASC 932 - Extractive Activities-Oil and Gas.
 The basis for grouping is a reasonable aggregation of properties typically by field or by logical grouping of assets with significant shared infrastructure.

 For long-lived assets whereby the carrying value exceeds the estimated future undiscounted cash flows, the carrying amount is reduced to fair value.
 Fair value is generally estimated using the income approach described in the ASC 820 - Fair Value Measurement.
 If applicable, we utilize prices and other relevant information generated by market transactions involving assets and liabilities that are identical or comparable to the item being measured as the basis for determining fair value.
 The expected future cash flows used for impairment reviews and related fair value measurements are typically based on judgmental assessments of future production, pricing estimates, capital and operating costs, market-based weighted average cost of capital, and risk adjustment factors applied to reserves.
 These assumptions are applied to develop future cash flow projections that are then discounted to estimated fair value, using a market-based weighted-average cost of capital.
-Although we base the fair value estimate of each asset group on assumptions we believe to be reasonable, those assumptions are inherently unpredictable and uncertain, and actual results could differ from the estimate.
-Negative revisions of estimated reserve quantities, increases in future cost estimates, divestiture of a significant component of the asset group, or sustained decreases in crude oil prices could lead to a reduction in expected future cash flows and possibly an additional impairment of long-lived assets in future periods.